 In order to pursue our overarching goal of spreading photovoltaics at all levels, we are involved in educational cooperations at national and international level.
-In view of the high demand for regional STEM promotion to reduce the current shortage of skilled workers in technical professions, we have also been making our educational offerings available to general education schools on a regular basis since January 2017 to bring students closer to working with renewable energies in an interactive way.
-In line with the guiding perspectives of the 2016 education plan, “Education for Sustainable Development (ESD)” and “Vocational Orientation” was founded as an extracurricular learning venue that offers the following services for pupils and teachers:
+In view of the high demand for regional STEM promotion to reduce the current shortage of skilled workers in technical professions, we give workshops to school classes on a regular basis since January 2017 to bring students closer to renewable energies in an interactive way.
+In line with the guiding perspectives of the 2016 education plan, “Education for Sustainable Development (ESD)” and “Vocational Orientation”, KonSoLe was founded as an extracurricular learning venue that offers the following services for pupils and teachers:

 - We offer first practical experience with solar power generation.

 - This creates a positive experience with science at an early age; threshold fear of technology is reduced, and a strengthening of self-confidence and a desire for STEM subjects are supported.

 - Children and young people are introduced to the topics of energy production and resource use, especially with regard to availability, with a focus on sustainability and climate protection.